Skip to content

 • prep the reader so that they already know what the code does and only need to figure out how that result is achieved.

-”The following example shows a slide animation attribute added to a header component” is very explicit about what you intend the code snippet to illustrate.
-Compare this with “Add slide animation, like so:” The more explicit instruction primes the reader for what to look for, instead of forcing them to find and interpret the relevant code.
+Explicit instructions prime the reader for what they should be looking at, instead of forcing them to find and interpret the relevant code.
 At the same time, this kind of instruction introduces vocabulary and phrases that will help reinforce how to talk about and describe building with Astro.

 Multiple code samples

 Telling a story with multiple files can be tricky.
-If you just drop multiple code samples together on your reader with an introduction such as, “Say you have these files…” and then after you write a single explanation of the way in which they work together, people have to scroll back up to the code samples again (that they probably skipped the first time) in order to see what you mean.
+When you write a single explanation of the way in which multiple files work together, people have to scroll back up to the code samples again (that they probably skipped the first time because they didn’t know what they were looking at) in order to see what you mean.
 It’s very un-flowy!

 Our “The following code sample shows…” pattern before each individual code block helps you write clearly, especially when multiple code samples are involved.
 It forces you to call out what’s important in each snippet as you go.
 Then, when you have pointed out the important part of each individual code sample, you can connect some dots and create meaning for the reader.